ichnion/excavator/README.md

 Visualize your digital footprint.

 ## Installing Excavator
 There are different ways to install Excavator.
-The first method is particularly meant to be used by non-developers users.
+The first method is particularly meant to be used by non-developer users.

-### Install the binary
-If you don't have Rust installed on your computer, this method is for you.
+### Non-developer users
 First click on "Releases" :

 ![](/docs/img-1-install.png)